PHPAuth/PHPAuth/readme.md

 Configuration
 ---------------

-The configuration file (config.class.php) contains multiple parameters allowing you to configure certain functions of the class.
+The database table `config` contains multiple parameters allowing you to configure certain functions of the class.

-* `$dbhost` : the database host
-* `$dbuser` : the database user
-* `$dbpass` : the database user's password
-* `$dbname` : the database name
-* `$sitename` : the name of the website to display in the activation and password reset emails
+* `site_name` : the name of the website to display in the activation and password reset emails
-* `$authurl`: the URL of the Auth root, where you installed the system, without the trailing slash, also used for emails.
+* `site_url`: the URL of the Auth root, where you installed the system, without the trailing slash, used for emails.
-* `$fromemail` : the email address from which to send activation and password reset emails
+* `site_email` : the email address from which to send activation and password reset emails
-* `$cookiename` : the name of the cookie that contains session information, do not change unless necessary
+* `cookie_name` : the name of the cookie that contains session information, do not change unless necessary
-* `$cookiepath` : the path of the session cookie, do not change unless necessary
+* `cookie_path` : the path of the session cookie, do not change unless necessary
-* `$cookiedomain` : the domain of the session cookie, do not change unless necessary
+* `cookie_domain` : the domain of the session cookie, do not change unless necessary
-* `$cookiesecure` : the HTTPS only setting of the session cookie, do not change unless necessary
+* `cookie_secure` : the HTTPS only setting of the session cookie, do not change unless necessary
-* `$cookiehttp` : the HTTP only protocol setting of the session cookie, do not change unless necessary
+* `cookie_http` : the HTTP only protocol setting of the session cookie, do not change unless necessary
-* `$sitekey` : a random string that you should modify used to validate cookies to ensure they are not tampered with
+* `site_key` : a random string that you should modify used to validate cookies to ensure they are not tampered with
-* `$duration_remember` : the time that a user will remain logged in for when ticking "remember me" on login.
+* `cookie_remember` : the time that a user will remain logged in for when ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
-* `$duration_non_remember` : the time a user will remain logged in when not ticking "remember me" on login.
+* `cookie_forget` : the time a user will remain logged in when not ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
-* `$bcrypt_cost` : the algorithmic cost of the bcrypt hashing function, can be changed based on hardware capabilities
+* `bcrypt_cost` : the algorithmic cost of the bcrypt hashing function, can be changed based on hardware capabilities

 The rest of the parameters generally do not need changing.